By Josh Shirt, Mastering Engineer & Music Producer

 Listen on the best sound system you have available to you:

-If you are looking to improve your music, I offer:
+I hope you found this post useful.
+If you are looking to improve your music, “Shirty Mastering” offers:

 - Music Mastering